Kingrashy12/ziglet/README.md

 # 🐣 Ziglet – Your Minimalist CLI Builder in Zi

-Ziglet is a lightweight command-line interface (CLI) builder powered by Zig.
+Ziglet is a lightweight command-line interface (CLI) builder.
 It lets you effortlessly define custom commands and execute them using Ziglet's core `executeCommand` functionality—giving you a flexible and blazing-fast CLI tool tailored to your needs.

 ## ✨ Features